Narcoculture

-Narcoculture in Mexico is a subculture that has grown as a result of the strong presence of the various drug cartels throughout Mexico.

-In the same way that other subcultures around the world that are related to crime and drug use (for example the Scottish neds and European hooligans, or the American street-gangstas, cholos, and outlaw bikers), Mexican narco culture has developed its own form of dress, music, literature, film, religious beliefs and practices and language (slang) that has helped it become a part of the mainstream culture in some areas of the country, mainly among lower-class, uneducated youth.
-Narco culture is dynamic in that there are various regional differences within Mexico and among those who participate in it.
+Narcoculture is a subculture that has developed in response to the strong presence of drug cartels throughout countries such as Mexico.
+Similar to other crime- and drug-related subcultures worldwide, such as the Scottish neds, European hooligans, American street-gang members, cholos, and outlaw bikers.
+Like them, narcoculture has evolved distinctive forms of dress, music, literature, film, religious beliefs and practices, and slang.
+These elements have contributed to its integration into mainstream culture in some regions, particularly among lower-income and less formally educated youth.
+Narcoculture is not uniform, but dynamic, with significant regional differences within Mexico and among those who engage with it.

 Origin

-The origins of narco culture, like drug trafficking, had humble beginnings in Mexico.
-Narco culture emerged from the practice of drug trafficking in the highlands of Badiraguato, Sinaloa.
-It was in the Sierras, or rural highlands, where an identity of drug trafficking was created before being consolidated when it crossed into the urban sphere.
-Narcoculture has been defined as a code of conduct and lifestyle for those that participate in the "narco world."
+Narcoculture, like drug trafficking, had relatively modest beginnings in Mexico.
+Narcoculture is generally traced to drug-trafficking practices in the highlands of Badiraguato, Sinaloa.
+It was in the Sierra Madre Occidental, or rural highlands, that a distinct drug-trafficking identity emerged, before being consolidated as it expanded into urban areas.
+Narcoculture has been described as a code of conduct and a lifestyle associated with participation in the "narco world."

-Many scholars, like Luis Alejandro Astorga Almanza and Jorge Alan Sánchez Godoy, argue that there is no evidence to suggest cannabis or opium were consumed in Mexico prior to the arrival of the Spanish and the Chinese.
-Although indigenous communities in Mexico consumed hallucinogenic mushrooms and peyote in their religious practices, it was not until the arrival of the Spanish that cannabis was introduced to Mexico.

-Drug trafficking in Mexico is considered by Astorga to have originated with Chinese immigration to Sinaloa.
-It is said that the Chinese immigrants brought poppy seeds with them when they arrived in Mexico to work in the railroads and mines.
+Several scholars, including Luis Alejandro Astorga Almanza and Jorge Alan Sánchez Godoy, argue that there is no evidence that cannabis or opium was consumed in Mexico prior to the arrival of the Spanish and the Chinese immigrants.
+Although indigenous communities in Mexico used hallucinogenic mushrooms and peyote for religious purposes, cannabis was introduced following Spanish colonisation.
+Astorga argues that drug trafficking in Mexico originated in connection with Chinese immigration to Sinaloa, where Chinese immigrants are said to have brought poppy seeds when they arrived to work on railroads and in mines.

-Sánchez Godoy argues that after cannabis was brought to Mexico, it was used for medical purposes, and poppy plants were used for decoration and served as inspiration for several Mexican corridos, or ballads.
+Sánchez Godoy further argues that after cannabis was introduced to Mexico, it was initially used for medicinal purposes, while poppy plants were used ornamentally and served as inspiration for several Mexican corridos, or ballads.

 Narco production in Mexico

-The US effectively banned all psychoactive drugs when the federal government passed in 1914 the Harrison Act, prohibiting all non-medicinal use of opium, morphine, and cocaine.
+The US effectively banned all psychoactive drugs when the federal government passed the Harrison Act in 1914, prohibiting all non-medicinal use of opium, morphine, and cocaine.
 In 1919, the National Prohibition Act made alcoholic beverages illegal (though this was later voided by the Twenty-first Amendment, ratified in 1933), and the Marijuana Tax Act of 1937 outlawed marijuana.

 Mexico's proximity to the US made it an easy black-market source of these drugs, and American bootleggers and traffickers rushed to obtain illicit narcotics and alcohol.
 Exports of illicit Mexican opium, heroin, and marijuana for US consumption steadily increased as a result of Prohibition.

 The black market grew quickly, with millions of Americans creating a sudden demand for a huge supply of alcohol, heroin, marijuana and cocaine.
 The initial shortage caused a boost in drug prices, and these new "super-profits" attracted black-market suppliers to fill the vacuum.